 - 1. Select the name of a variable or function in a source window. - 2.
-Choose Data > View Memory. - A Memory window appears. - 3.
-Select a memory space from the Page list pop-up.
+Select Data > View Memory.

+A Memory window appears.

-Select Raw data from the View list pop-up if inspecting a variable.
-Select Disassembly, Source, or Mixed from the View list pop-up if inspecting source code.
+- 3. Select a memory space from the Page list box. - 4.
+Select Raw data from the View list box if inspecting a variable.
+Select Disassembly, Source, or Mixed from the View list box if inspecting source code.